Skip to main content

 Not for me to criticise of course, a special is, well ... special.

 I've done both sad to say.
-The Featherbed bent the forks and wheel same as the Commando but on fully stripping, refurbing the frame and checking it last year, nothing else.
+The Featherbed bent the forks and wheel same as the Commando but stripping it back to bare metal and checking the complete frame in 2023, nothing else.
 No cracks, alignment still very good and only old accident damage from the 70s and 80s etc needed repair.

 Steel yokes on both are pretty tough, no damage to report.